 At Flattered, we offer boots with soles made from natural rubber.
 Natural rubber is created from the milk of the Hevea tree.
 Therefore, it is a renewable resource and helps the tree to flourish.
 Natural rubber is also easy to recycle and biodegradable.

 Many of our shoes are fitted with a thunit outsole.
 Thunit is a type of resin rubber that lasts longer than regular soles made out of leather – so there's no need to replace or add an extra sole to reinforce your shoes after purchase.

-Wool is a common natural fiber that is obtained mainly from sheep.
-It is renewable, recyclable, and – if not treated with chemicals – biodegradable.
+Wool is a standard natural fibre that is obtained mainly from sheep.
+It is renewable, recyclable, and biodegradable if not treated with chemicals.
 Wool is best known for its warming properties when it's cold but is also temperature-regulating, helping stay cool when it's warm.
-This is due to the structure of wool fibers which enables them to trap air and absorb moisture without becoming damp.
+The structure of wool fibres enables them to trap air and absorb moisture without becoming damp.

 Many of our products are made with metal details.
 The metal we use is called Zamak.
 Zamak is part of the family of metal alloys, with a base metal of zinc and alloying elements of aluminium, magnesium, and copper.
 It is free from nickel and finished in an eco bath.

 The Zamak die-casting process disperses negligible emission levels into the air and water.
 Furthermore, production waste is recyclable, and the energy consumption is deficient.